Professional Pyrotechnic Operator/Fireworks Crew Training "Niagra Falls" Fireworks Waterfall Effect

 • -8- Raise and tension the waterfall effect.

-• Training Video!
+Training Video!

 Step 1 - Layout falls effect on the ground, stretching it to its full length.

 This first step allows you to inspect the entire device (step 3), and makes it easy to work with.
-Top right picture.

 Step 2 - Attach steel aviation wire for structural support.

 This step depends upon your method of "hanging" the falls effect.
 If your method of hanging the falls does not include large amounts of tension, then skip to step 3.
 The typical "support" line that comes with a waterfall effect is highly inadequate to hold under the amount of force it takes to tension a long falls effect to a horizontal position.
 The amount of tension is determined by the length (and therefore weight) of the falls line.
 The steel line also servers a secondary purpose of keeping the falls intact in the event the support line is burnt through during the show.
-This is a common occurance since the composition burns extremely hot and for a relatively long period of time in each of the waterfall sticks.
-The two basic methods of attaching the steel line to the support rope are with either bailing wire (top left picture) or plastic zip ties.
+This is a common occurrence since the composition burns extremely hot and for a relatively long period of time in each of the waterfall sticks.
+The two basic methods of attaching the steel line to the support rope are with either bailing wire or plastic zip ties.
 Zip ties are quickest, but more costly and also have the potential to be melted in a worse case scenario.

-Step 3 - Inspect falls, repair any defects.
+fireworks rigging 4Step 3 - Inspect falls, repair any defects.

 Step 4 - Run electrical "zip" wire along steel support line.